dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.63/_index.md

 **CACTWO-7997** **{{< rawhtml >}}<span style="color:#1F497D">(Enhancement)</span>{{< /rawhtml >}}**

+For sites using multiple facility licensing with GPCS, if a facility was not listed in the MedicareProviderNumber mapping, the encoder would silently fall back to using the default customer ID, allowing unlicensed facilities to use another facility's license.

+With this update, if a facility is not explicitly listed in the MedicareProviderNumber mapping, users will receive an error message stating the facility is not licensed to use the feature when attempting to compute DRG or APC.
+This change ensures that encoder computations are restricted to only those facilities with an explicit license, while the Code Book and TruCode edits window remain unaffected as they do not require a Medicare Provider Number.

 <hr style="height:1px;border-width:0;color:gray;background-color:black">

 ### Mapping Configuration now tracks and displays a history of changes